ikejiri-makoto/continue-databricks-claude-3-7-sonnet/core/llm/llms/Databricks/README.md

     model: "databricks-claude-3-7-sonnet"
 ```

+**Important Notes**:
-Important: The API base URL must always end with `/invocations`.
-You can verify if the URL is correctly configured by checking the console logs, which show the URL transformation process via `DatabricksConfig.normalizeApiUrl` and `DatabricksConfig.getFullApiEndpoint`.
+- The API base URL must always end with `/invocations`.
+The implementation will automatically normalize URLs by adding this suffix if missing.
+- You can verify URL configuration in the console logs, which show the URL transformation via `DatabricksConfig.normalizeApiUrl` and `DatabricksConfig.getFullApiEndpoint`.
+- If you're seeing `extra_body: Extra inputs are not permitted` errors, check that you're using the latest implementation that correctly handles parameter extraction.

 ## Claude 3.7 Sonnet Thinking Mode Configuration